pedal-edu/pedal/docsrc/teachers/tools/sandbox.rst

 the students' code using Pedal in favor of its own execution environment.
 However, they evaluate the students' code, most environments will provide a ``student`` variable that holds information about the executed code.

+.. class:: Sandbox

+    A Sandbox is a container where students' code can be executed.

 .. code-block:: python

     from pedal.sandbox import run

     student = run()

+.. data:: student
+    :type: Sandbox

+    The Sandbox object is a proxy for the students' code.
+It is a dictionary-like object that contains all of the variables and functions that the students' code created.
+It also contains a few other fields that are useful for understanding the context of the students' code.

 .. function:: call(function: str, *arguments: Any, inputs: list[str]= None, target: str="_") -> Result